Pre-Examination Challenges Encountered with Capillary Blood Collection and Testing

 Additional Information

-Reviewer Information: Kevin McNeil, MBA-HCA, MLS(ASCP)CM received a Masters in Business Administration in Healthcare Administration in 2011 from South University in Atlanta, Georgia and his BS degree in Medical Laboratory Science from the Medical College of Georgia.
+Kevin McNeil, MBA-HCA, MLS(ASCP)CM received his Master of Business Administration in Healthcare Administration in 2011 from South University in Atlanta, Georgia, and his BS in Medical Laboratory Science from the Medical College of Georgia.
 He is currently a Senior Systems Analyst at Gwinnett Medical Center in Lawrenceville, Georgia.
 Kevin had been employed with Gwinnett since 2006, working as a generalist and previously as a Phlebotomy Supervisor.

 This course is part of: